 Volunteers are needed to take blood pressure and other vitals for the senior citizens residing at St. John’s Manor.

-PLEASE NOTE: This event is ONLY open to students in the ADN, VN, HDT, and PTA programs.
+PLEASE NOTE: This event is ONLY open to students who have their own vital sign equipment and are trained in taking vital signs.

 Serving Dinner to OC Homeless in Costa Mesa